microsoft/DataLineage/sparklin/Onboarding.md

 •	spark.openlineage.version              { 1 or v1 depends on the jar}

-Azure Table Storages:
+**Storage Account Setup**
+Create new storage account in Azure portal by using portal wizard.
+    •	create new container and name it as **openlineage**

+**Azure Table Storages setup**
-We work with 2 azure table storage one is EventMetadata and other is Lineage Details **Creation**
+We work with 2 azure table storages one is EventMetadata and other is LineageDetails

+**Creation**
-Open sotrage account and go to **Tables** and create two new tables.
+Open your sotrage account and go to **Tables** and create two new tables.

 <img width="248" alt="image" src="https://user-images.githubusercontent.com/123259339/214266628-8ce0ccc7-0811-481e-bc5d-ef97b7cf992a.png">